maletinchess/frontend-project-lvl1/README.md

 ![CI](https://github.com/maletinchess/frontend-project-lvl1/workflows/CI/badge.svg)

-first project frontend java script from hexlet (!!!) trying to make some environment settings
+First project frontend java script from hexlet.

+Brain-games - is a series of games, where user solves simple math-tasks.
+The games are: Is even, Calculation, Get max divisor, Is Prime, Progression.

 <a href="https://codeclimate.com/github/codeclimate/codeclimate/maintainability"><img src="https://api.codeclimate.com/v1/badges/a99a88d28ad37a79dbf6/maintainability" /></a>